What We Do:

-The Duke Campus Farm is a one-acre working farm owned and operated by Duke University that provides sustainably grown produce and food systems education for Duke and its surrounding communities.
-More important than the thousands of pounds of food we grow, however, are the opportunities the farm provides for engaging and reimagining the ways we cultivate, access, value, and think about food.
+The Duke Campus Farm is a one-acre working farm owned and operated by Duke University that provides sustainably-grown produce and food systems education for Duke and its surrounding communities.
+More important than the thousands of pounds of food that we grow, however, are the opportunities the farm provides for engaging and reimagining the ways we cultivate, access, value, and think about food.
 Our mission is to catalyze positive change in the food system.

 History of the Farm

 A major leadership transition and strategic planning exercise in spring 2014 brought the farm into a new era.
-Saskia Cornes, having wrapped up a Phd in Literature at Columbia University and an agroecology certificate at UC Santa Cruz, arrived at DCF and immediately began to build robust academic connections and collaborations to ensure the farm was not only producing high-quality produce, but that it aligned firmly with the University’s core mission: to educate students.
+Saskia Cornes, having wrapped up a Phd in Literature at Columbia University and an agroecology certificate at UC Santa Cruz, arrived at DCF and immediately began to build more robust farm systems and academic connections and collaborations to ensure the farm was not only producing high-quality produce, but that it aligned firmly with the University’s core mission: to educate students.

 Explore more history of the land we are on through this Esri Story Map: